 Think about every aspect of your models, no element should be too small or left untouched.
 From decorating the insides of buildings visible through windows to colouring trees and plants to match the growth in the season you’re modelling to the texture of the scatter to reflect the soil that would be present.

-Tiny details all mount up which Brunel knew all too well.
+Tiny details all mount up which Brunel knew all too well, and this applies equally to railways and models.

 Don’t Give Up